How to Plant and Grow Zucchini

 How to Grow and Care for Oleander Shrubs

-A close up horizontal image of bright red Nerium oleander flowers growing in the garden pictured in bright sunshine on a soft focus background.
+A close up horizontal image of bright pink Nerium oleander flowers pictured growing in the garden on a soft focus background.

 Evergreen oleander shrubs add tropical flair to the garden, blooming for months in vibrant shades of pink and red or delicate white.
 These low maintenance beauties thrive in poor soil, drought, high heat, and salt air and are suitable for cultivation in Zones 8-10.
 Learn how to plant and grow oleander in this guide.